acse-gs1023/Asteroid-Impact-System/README.md

 python -m sphinx docs html
 ```

-See the `docs` directory for the preliminary documentation provided that you should add to.
+See the `docs` directory for the documentation,

 ## Example usage